dwilhelm89/Ethermap/README.md

 Ethermap is a real-time collaborative map editor allowing:
 * synchronization of geoobjects between all clients
-* highlight changes for user-awareness
+* visual highlights of changes for user-awareness
-* store each change as a new revision
+* watching other users or show their current workarea
-* browse revisions and show changes in the map context
+* basic feature version control (browse older revisions and revert changes)
-* revert to older revisions or restore deleted features
+* communicating about specific features within the chat

 [How does it work?](How_does_it_work.md) shortly explains the overall concept.